Data Shredding Services

 Next, we perform a deep digital erasure of your old technology, ensuring the files are inaccessible to anyone accessing the drives conventionally, through a computer.

-Lastly, to ensure complete destruction of the files, we destroy the physical drives using our data shredders.
+Lastly, we smash the physical drives using our data shredders.
 These heavy-duty machines compress and tear the devices to shreds, crushing the disk drives and reducing the drives to a handful of small, metal fragments.

 By taking sure a secure data shredding approach, we can ensure that no thieves, hackers, unscrupulous competitors, or any other dangerous actors will be able to access the information once stored on your drives.
 Our specialist shredding vans can visit you, or we can arrange a collection from your address.